Romilly's HART® and Fieldbus Web Site

 With each revision, many of the common tables were extended, for example to accommodate more codes for manufacturers, units and materials.
 Revisions 5.0, 5.1 and 5.2 included better specifications for the HART physical layer, to assure better reliability and compatibility.

 From Revision 5.0 onwards, changes have maintained compatibility with older devices.
 New commands have been added (never removed) and data fields of existing commands have been extended (never shortened).
 But this was not always so.
 In particular, Revision 4 introduced the manufacturer identification code, and the step from Revision 4 to Revision 5 brought significant changes in device addressing.
-These changes are described below.
+Revision 7 brings WirelessHART networking and many other enhancements.
+Some of these changes are described below.

 Expanded device type code

 In HART Revision 4, an option was introduced to allow manufacturer and device type to be coded separately, instead of as a combined 8-bit number.
 To indicate that this expanded form is used, a field device inserts "254" (hex FE) as the first data byte in its response to command #0.
 Then the next two bytes contain the manufacturer and device type codes.
-The expanded form continues in HART Revision 5, and is now mandatory.
+The expanded form continues in HART Revisions 5 and 6.

 The long frame address format

 HART Revision 5 introduced the long frame format, including a "Unique Identifier" (Unique ID) as part of the device address in each message.
-This Unique ID is formed from a concatenation of the manufacturer code, the device type code, and a device ID number.
+This Unique ID is formed from a concatenation of the expanded device type code and a device ID number.
 The device manufacturer must ensure that the device ID number is unique, for each device having a particular device type code.
 It is rather like a serial number, but doesn't have to be the same as the serial number on the label.
 The complete Unique ID is (almost) world-wide unique for every HART device.

 The advantage of this address format is that the wrong device never accepts a communication (even if signals are coupled between different HART loops due to poor installation).